Home > Services > e-Invoice System in 2024

 Certain entities like Special Economic Zone Units, insurers, and goods transport agencies are exempt from e-invoicing.

-Is e-invoicing mandatory for B2B?
+Are e invoices mandatory for B2B?

-Is e-invoicing mandatory for B2C?
+Are e-invoices mandatory for B2C?

-E-invoicing is not mandatory for business-to-consumer (B2C) transactions.
+e Invoices are not mandatory for business-to-consumer (B2C) transactions.

 Can I generate E-invoice later?